 In analyses in which mental illness diagnosis was the exposure of interest, none of the individual psychiatric conditions were related to vaccine hesitancy (table 2).
 Using the standard four category schema for symptoms of psychological distress, however, there was some suggestion of a ‘U’-shaped effect, such that people who had either low or high scores on the distress scale were marginally more likely to be vaccine hesitant, and those with moderate symptoms had the lowest risk (p-value for quadratic relationship after multiple adjustment: 0.003).
-We further explored this association by using raw scores from the distress scale (range 0-12).
-Based on this disaggregation, there was, however, no support for any relationship, linear or quadratic (figure 3).
+We further explored this association by using raw scores from the psychological distress scale (range 0-12).
+Based on this disaggregation, there was, however, no support for any relationship, linear or quadratic (figure 3), between psychological distress and vaccine hesitancy.

 Discussion

-Our main finding was that, in data collected immediately following the announcement of the successful evaluation of the Oxford University/AstraZeneca vaccine, selected physical but not psychiatric morbidities were related to a lower likelihood of vaccine hesitancy.
-The results for mental health run counter to our expectations given that people with such morbidities are, as described, less likely to engage in health-protecting behaviours such as healthy lifestyle habits12,13 and screening for somatic disorder.14
+Our main finding was that, in data collected in the United Kingdom immediately following the announcement of the successful evaluation of the Oxford University/AstraZeneca vaccine, selected physical but not psychiatric morbidities were related to a lower likelihood of vaccine hesitancy.
+The results for mental health run counter to our expectations, given that people with such morbidities are, as described, less likely to engage in health-protecting behaviours such as healthy lifestyle habits12,13 and screening for somatic disorder.14

 Comparison with existing studies

-The notion people with a long-standing physical condition are less likely to be hesitant has been reported elsewhere.17,18 That we also recapitulated known associations with hesitancy such as being female,36-38 being younger,36,38 and from an ethnic minority group,21,38,39 gives us some confidence in our novel results for mental health.
+The notion that people with a long-standing physical condition are less likely to be vaccine-hesitant has been reported elsewhere.17,18 That we also recapitulated known associations with hesitancy such as being female,36-38 being younger,36,38 and from an ethnic minority group,21,38,39 gives us some confidence in our novel results for mental health.
 To the best of our knowledge, there has been one prior examination of the relationship between mental health and vaccine hestinacy.40 Comprising two small cross-sectional studies where data collection took place prior to the announcement of the successful testing of the first efficacious vaccination, study members were administered a very brief and unvalidated enquiry as to whether they had experience of mental health problems.
 In that study, there was no clear evidence of a link.40 Studies using data based on other vaccination programmes offer limited insights.
 For instance, in a cross-sectional study of patients with schizophrenia which took place during the 2009 H1N1 influenza pandemic in Australia, three-quarters indicated that they were willing to be vaccinated;41 however, in keeping with similar studies,42 the absence of a general population comparison group renders interpretation problematic.
 In a small cohort of socioeconomically disadvantaged mothers, those with mental health problems were seemingly less likely to have children with up-to-date vaccine coverage, although the association was weak and the study underpowered.43

 Study strengths and weaknesses